What are Natural Flavors?

 Yes and no. If a flavoring contains protein (the allergenic component) from one of the top 8 allergens (peanuts, tree nuts, eggs, dairy, wheat, soy, fish, or shellfish) they MUST declare it either on the ingredient list or in the "contains" list, per the FDA's Food Allergen Labeling and Consumer Protection Act.

 As of 2021, under the Under the Food Allergy Safety, Treatment, Education and Research Act of 2021 (FASTER Act), sesame has been declared a major allergen as well!
-It could previously be listed under natural flavorings or spices, but you'll now see it declared on all labels (many manufacturers will have already changed their labels to reflect this, but it's mandatory by January 1, 2023).(13)
+It could previously be listed under natural flavorings or spices, but you'll now see it declared on all labels (many manufacturers will have already changed their labels to reflect this, but it's mandatory as of January 1, 2023).(13)

 Should you worry about natural flavors?
 The main concern is that they may encourage you to overeat unhealthy or processed foods that have been modified to become addictive.